 Once logged in, scroll down to view the campus options.
-Please note the newly added option: Vol State Virtual Classroom.
-This is a new format that allows regular class schedules to be maintained online.
-This will be explained further momentarily.
-Select your preferred campus option and click “save and continue”
+Select your preferred campus option and click “save and continue.”

-Navigate to your current class schedule and note the “Instructional Method”.
-This will indicate your new class format.
+Navigate to your current class schedule and note the “Instructional Method.”

 - Virtual – Classes will use a videoconferencing service (for example, Zoom) to meet at an assigned time to deliver live instruction. eLearn will be used to submit assignments or access additional materials.
 These are labeled Virtual Class: Synchronous, which just means that they have assigned days and times for the online class meetings.
+You will be expected to log-in and participate in virtual classes at the schedule times.
 Our videoconferencing services are free.
 Software may be downloaded directly from volstate.edu.

 - On-Site Face-to-Face – Traditional classes occurring at one of our campuses.
-This is primarily for classes that have a significant “hands on” component, such as some science labs, and Health Sciences, Art, and Music instruction, to name a few.
+During the pandemic, this is primarily for classes that have a significant “hands on” component, such as some science labs, and Health Sciences, Art, and Music instruction, to name a few.

 In addition, we have computers and other IT related resources that may be provided if you need assistance.
 Visit IT related resources.

-No matter what happens this summer or fall with COVID-19, we are ready to support you in your classes and help you do well in those classes.
+No matter what happens with COVID-19, we are ready to support you in your classes and help you do well in those classes.
 We’ll be in touch with new information periodically, so please keep checking your student email regularly and visit the Vol State website and the Vol State Facebook page for timely updates.

 Advisors are available to help if you have questions.
 Email firstname.lastname@example.org or call 615-230-3702 to set up an online or phone appointment.

-If you are considering classes this fall, but have not applied yet, we encourage you to do so now.
-Applying is free and entirely online at www.volstate.edu/apply.
+If you are considering classes, but have not applied yet, we encourage you to do so now.
+Applying is free and entirely online. at Apply Today!

-If you have additional questions, please click here or contact us using the information below.
+If you have additional questions, please contact us using the information below.